-The Movement in Reserves Statement reported on page 20 shows the general reserves held by the SCTS as at 31 March 2024.
+The Movement in Reserves Statement reported on page 20 shows the general reserves held by the SCTS as at 31 March 2025.
 The reduction in concessionary travel demand since March 2020 has resulted in reduced costs to the Scheme especially in 2020/2021 and 2021/2022.
-Patronage has recovered in 2023/2024 in part due to the Scotrail off peak pilot, but with reimbursement levels being restricted to ensure the Scheme was not adversely affected by the Scotrail trial.
+Patronage recovered in 2023/2024 in part due to the Scotrail off peak pilot, which allowed concession card holders to purchase concession tickets outwith usual scheme operating hours.
+The reimbursement levels were restricted to prior year patronage levels to ensure that the Scheme was not adversely affected by the Scotrail trial.
 The Scheme has built up a level of reserves which allows the Scheme to continue sustainably in the short term.

-In light of reduced operator reimbursement in 2023/24, £0.085 million was added to reserves.
+However, in light of increased operator reimbursement in 2024/25, £1.463 million was transferred from reserves.
 Reserves are necessary to ensure the longer term viability and sustainability of the Scheme at a time of uncertainty, with regard to potential reduced funding from member local authorities, anticipated fare increases and levels of demand for travel.
-This has enabled the Scheme to build up its reserves, with the reserve balance at 31 March 2024 of £5.110m.
+The reserve balance at 31 March 2025 is £3.736m.